KubaYT106Super/Scripts-of-Kuba-s-Hub/README.md

-this is just some scripts that i made xd loadstring below
+this is just some scripts that i made xd (opensource) loadstring below